oracle-framework/docs/docs/installation/discord-setup.md

-Discord Set Up For Normies
+Discord Set Up For Normies.
 A Simple Guide to Setting up your Agent on Discord.

 1. Go to https://discord.com/developers/
 2. Login or create a developer account if you've not done so.